celso-henrique/react-scripts-karma/README.md

 ```

 ## Using Jest
-If you want to use Jest to compare the results with karma or for any other reason, you can use the command `react-scripts-test test-jest`, as bellow:
+If you want to use Jest to compare the results with karma or for any other reason, you can use the command `react-scripts-karma test-jest`, as bellow:

 ``` json
 {